felipetovarhenao/bell-tutorials/public/markdown/06_functions.md

 ## Introduction

 Functions are one of the most powerful tools in programming.
-In bell, functions allow you to perform operations on musical data, automate repetitive tasks, and compose algorithmic structures.
+In _bell_, functions allow you to perform operations on musical data, automate repetitive tasks, and compose algorithmic structures.
 Think of a function as a reusable block of code that takes input, performs an operation, and gives output.

 ## Understanding Functions